backups-obsidian/backup-obsidian/main/100 study-notes/102 AWS DVA/API Gateway DVA.md

 - CORS can be enabled through the console
 - If you using a *lambda proxy or a HTTP proxy* you will need to have `Access-Control-Allow-Origin` header in your backend code since it is the one responding when there is a preflights request.
 	- ![[attachments/Pasted image 20220527092332.png]]

+> [!tip]- CORS is used to restrict access to your APIs from other domains
+> You team maintains a public API Gateway that is *accessed by clients from another domain*.
+Usage has been consistent for the last few months but recently it has more than doubled.
+As a result, your costs have gone up and would like to prevent other unauthorised domains from accessing your API.
+> Restrict access using CORS.

 ## WebSocket API
 - It enables *stateful application* use cases.